0

 Yellow Bell Paste

 Yellow Bell Our friends Mia and John in California recommended this bright yellow paste tomato to us and we sure weren’t sorry we grew it!
-This luscious paste tomato looks like a yellow Roma but we feel it has more flavor and is more productive too.
+This luscious paste tomato looks like a yellow Roma, but we feel it has more flavor and is more productive too.
 Very meaty and lots and lots of fruit on the vines.
 80 days Indeterminate

 PLUM OR SALAD TOMATOES

-Black Dragon
+Black Strawberry

 Brad’s Atomic Grape